Asmauabd/azure-data-pipeline/README.md

-# End-to-end Azure Data Factory pipeline project
+# End-to-End Data Pipeline Using Azure Data Factory
-# Overview
+# 📌 Overview

-This project demonstrates an end-to-end automated data pipeline built using Azure Data Factory (ADF).
-The pipeline is designed to handle structured data ingestion, validation, transformation, and storage for analytics and reporting purposes.
+This project showcases the design and implementation of an end-to-end automated data pipeline using Azure Data Factory (ADF).
+The solution is built to handle data ingestion, validation, transformation, and storage, making data readily available for analytics and reporting.

-It simulates a real-world data engineering workflow where files are automatically processed from a landing zone into a SQL database and made available for visualization through Power BI.
+It simulates a real-world data engineering workflow, where incoming files are automatically processed from a landing zone, validated, transformed, and loaded into a structured database for downstream consumption in Power BI.

-# Key Features

-Fully automated event-driven pipeline

-Supports both CSV and Excel ingestion

-Dynamic schema validation

-Scalable ETL architecture

-Built-in error handling and file rejection system

-End-to-end data lineage and archiving

-# Architecture Overview
+# 🏗️ Architecture Overview

-The pipeline follows a modular and event-driven architecture:
+The pipeline follows a modular, scalable, and event-driven architecture:

-i.Landing Zone (Azure Blob Storage): Entry point for all uploaded files

-ii.ADF Event Trigger: Automatically triggers pipeline on file upload

-iii.Metadata Validation Layer: Checks file structure and schema

-iv.Processing Layer: Handles transformation, conversion, and routing

-v.Storage Layer: Loads cleaned data into Azure SQL Database

-vi.Reporting Layer: Power BI dashboards for analytics

-vii.Archive & Rejected Zones: Stores original processed files and invalid datasets
+Landing Zone (Azure Blob Storage) – Entry point for all incoming files ADF Event Trigger – Automatically initiates the pipeline upon file upload Metadata Validation Layer – Ensures file structure and schema integrity Processing Layer – Handles transformation, conversion, and routing logic Storage Layer (Azure SQL Database) – Stores cleaned and structured data Reporting Layer (Power BI) – Enables data visualization and insights Archive & Rejected Zones – Maintains processed and invalid files for traceability
-# Pipeline Workflow
+# ⚙️ Pipeline Workflow

-1. File Ingestion
+1️⃣ File Ingestion

-  Files are uploaded to the Landing folder, which triggers the pipeline using an event-based trigger.
+Files are uploaded into the Landing Zone, triggering the pipeline using an event-based trigger for real-time processing.

-2. Metadata Extraction
+2️⃣ Metadata Extraction

-  A Get Metadata (GetFileList) activity retrieves all incoming files.
-Each file is processed individually using a ForEach activity.
+A Get Metadata (GetFileList) activity retrieves incoming files.
+Each file is processed individually using a ForEach activity to ensure scalability.

-3. Schema Validation
+3️⃣ Schema Validation

-  A second metadata check (GetFileStructure) validates;
+A second metadata check (GetFileStructure) validates:

 Required columns
 File format (CSV or Excel)
 Schema consistency

-4. File Routing (Switch Activity)
+4️⃣ File Routing (Switch Activity)

- Based on validation:
+Based on validation results, files are routed as follows:

+✅ Valid CSV Files
- i.Valid CSV Files Sent directly to Data Flow
+Sent directly to Data Flow

- Transformed and loaded into SQL Database
+Transformed and loaded into Azure SQL Database Original file archived
+✅ Valid Excel Files
+Passed to an Azure Function App for conversion (Excel → CSV) Transformed using Data Flow
+Loaded into Azure SQL Database
 Original file archived

-ii.Valid Excel Files Processed through an Azure Function App to convert Excel → CSV

- Passed to Data Flow for transformation

- Loaded into SQL Database

- Original file archived

-iii.Invalid Files
+❌ Invalid Files
 Moved to Rejected Folder

- Removed from landing zone
+Removed from Landing Zone

-5. Data Transformation
+5️⃣ Data Transformation

- Azure Data Flows are used to;
+Azure Data Flows are used to:

 Clean and standardize data
 Handle data type conversions
 Remove invalid or null records

- Map data to SQL schema
+Map data to the target SQL schema

-6. Storage & Reporting
+6️⃣ Storage & Reporting

-Cleaned data is stored in Azure SQL Database

-Power BI connects directly to SQL for dashboards and insights
+Cleaned and structured data is stored in Azure SQL Database Power BI connects directly to the database to create dashboards and generate insights

-7. Archiving
+7️⃣ Archiving

- All successfully processed files are archived to maintain:
+All successfully processed files are archived to ensure:

 Data lineage
 Auditability
 Historical tracking

-# Azure Services Used
+🛠️ Azure Services Used

-Azure Data Factory
+Azure Data Factory (ADF)
 Azure Blob Storage
 Azure Functions
 Azure SQL Database
 Power BI

-# Learning Outcomes

-This project strengthened practical skills in:

-Cloud-based ETL pipeline design

-Data orchestration using Azure Data Factory

-Serverless compute with Azure Functions
+✨ Key Features
+Fully automated event-driven pipeline
+Supports both CSV and Excel ingestion

-Data validation and transformation techniques
+Dynamic schema validation and file routing

-End-to-end data engineering workflow design

-# Author

-Asmau Abdulkarim

-Data Analyst | Aspiring Data Engineer
+Scalable ETL architecture
+Integrated Azure Function for file conversion
+Built-in error handling and rejection mechanism End-to-end data lineage and archiving system
+🚧 Challenges & Learnings
+Implemented dynamic pipeline logic using Switch, ForEach, and Parameters Integrated Azure Functions with ADF for file conversion workflows Designed validation layers to ensure data quality and consistency Gained hands-on experience troubleshooting pipeline failures and debugging errors Strengthened understanding of real-world ETL pipeline architecture 🎯 Outcome

+Developed a robust, automated, and scalable data pipeline capable of:

+Handling multiple file formats
+Validating and processing data efficiently
+Delivering clean, structured data for analytics

+This project demonstrates practical experience in cloud-based data engineering, pipeline orchestration, and data workflow automation.